 There is a reason why hackers target American businesses and American infrastructure with such alarming frequency.
 It’s because they are able to expose glaring weaknesses that the current administration is failing to address.
 The United States is busy investing in machinery that was used in the wars of yesteryear.
 But times have changed, and considerably so.

 In this new age of war, the battlefields of tomorrow will be found not in the rural backwaters of Syria or Afghanistan but in cyberspace.
 Addressing the problem of inadequate cyber defense systems would serve the Biden administration well.
 More attacks are inevitable.
 It’s much easier to use bitcoin as a scapegoat than it is to address the real elephant in the room.
 Critics of bitcoin would do well to remember this.

-This is a guest post by J. Mac Ghlionn.
+This is a guest post by John Mac Ghlionn.
 Opinions expressed are entirely their own and do not necessarily reflect those of BTC Inc or Bitcoin Magazine.

 Source: Bitcoin magazine